ji-easv/Reclaim/.github/ISSUE_TEMPLATE/command-task.md

 ## Checklist

-This involves implementing functionality in:
+This may involve implementing functionality in:
 - [ ] Controller
 - [ ] Command Handler
 - [ ] Service